astorDev/minilang/inspirations/async-suffix/csharp-article/index.md

 The reason is simple: It should require less effort to do things the right way.
 That's it: allow other developers to use the sync version, but force them to make it explicit.

-## A Note About Warnings

-> You will get a warning anyway.

 ## 3. No Other Language Does This!

 > Even Java, notorious for its verbosity, doesn't use the suffix.